The past, the present and the future

 Jacques Parizeau holds a PhD in economics from the London School of Economics and was economic advisor to Quebec premiers Lesage, Johnson, and Bertrand.
 Elected to the Quebec National Assembly in 1976, he was Minister of Finance from 1976 through 1984.
 He was elected premier of Quebec in 1994 and led the Yes committee in the 1995 referendum.
 He is honorary professor of economics at HEC Montréal.

-Robin Philpot is a Montreal writer, translator, and publisher of Baraka Books.
+Robin Philpot, who translated this book, is a Montreal writer, translator, and publisher.

 244 pages; Paper $24.95; ISBN 978-0-9812405-6-5